Same-day Filing

 Step 3: File Articles of Dissolution

-The Articles of Dissolution is a legal document submitted to the state requesting the official dissolution of the business.
+The Articles of Dissolution are a legal document submitted to the state requesting the official dissolution of the business.
 In Georgia, this form is called a Certificate of Dissolution (CD-415), and you can find it on the Georgia Secretary of State website.
 However, while you have the option to use the official forms, you can also opt to draft your own Certificate of Termination to document the dissolution of your LLC.
 The only requirement is that the document clearly defines the reasons for the dissolution of your company and adheres to the relevant state laws.

 In any case, the form must contain information about the company and its members, including details about the distribution of assets and the payment of liabilities.
 To obtain the official form, you must navigate to the LLC Articles of Dissolution page.
 Once there, you should: